isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Team Singapore Card" src="/images/Our%20Work/Singapore%20Sports%20Institute/Athlete%20Life/Team%20Singapore%20Card/teamsg%20card%20partners%20for%202023%20-%20jun%20update.jpg">
 </div>
-<p>Singapore Sport Institute collaborates with corporate companies and retail
+<p><strong>High Performance Sport Institute (HPSI)</strong> collaborates with
-outlets to provide various forms of privileged discounts and incentives for the benefits of Team Singapore Athletes, in supporting them to achieve excellence in their sporting journey.</p>
+corporate companies and retail outlets to provide various forms of privileged discounts and incentives for the benefits of Team Singapore Athletes, in supporting them to achieve excellence in their sporting journey.</p>
-<p>On 13 January 2016, Singapore Sport Institute launched the Team Singapore
+<p>On 13 January 2016, the Team Singapore Rewards Card was launched for Team
-Rewards Card for Team Singapore Athletes.</p>
+Singapore Athletes.</p>
 <p>The Team Singapore rewards electronic card (eCard) became available through
 FileSG from July 2024 onwards to all carded and Major Games athletes.</p>
 <p><strong>Our Card Partners include:</strong>